An Ode to Product Mindset and Developers Who Know How to Ride a Bike

 When a client approaches us, she or him rarely asks us to deliver a project.
 What a client is interested in is the product and its value.
 The artifacts of a project - a task board, burndown charts, meeting notes are there to support us on the road to the actual product.
 If a Sprint review meeting ends up being a presentation of the issue progress on the board accompanied by some charts, it only shows a project progress.
 What is really of value is the system itself - what features are done in this particular version?
 How do they work?
 No matter how many tasks have been moved to Done, in the end the increment should bring the expected value and the client should be able to verify it somehow.
 A system that’s just a pile of unconnected screens and functionalities, even prettiest and cleanest ones, presents very little or no value at all.

-Last but not least, let me bring up one thing.
+Let me bring up one more thing to the table.
 The actual pleasure and excitement that comes from creating something.
 Not just a button or an endpoint, but a whole solution, as a team.
 You don’t need to carve in wood or stone to be considered a creator - you create systems.
 I think it’s easy to forget between one git push and another that writing software is really an art of creation.
 There was nothing, emptiness of dev/null and then, line by line, something appears and works, is used by actual people who potentially find it helpful or fun.
 Moving tasks to Done, ticking them one by one is as satisfying as any To Do list but seeing the bigger picture and how the button you added actually works for people - that can be really fulfilling.
 You just need to lift your eyes from the handlebar, as soon as you’re ready.
 Look mum, no hands!